hortongn/accp-cheatsheet/README.md

 ### AWS Service Catalog
 - It can be used to <ins>create and manage a selection of AWS services</ins> that are approved for use on AWS.
 - These IT services **can include everything** from virtual machine images, servers, software, and databases to complete multi-tier application architectures.
+- *create a catalog of resources to allow quick deployment of website*

 ### AWS Managed Services
 - It manages the **daily operations** of your AWS infrastructure in alignment with **ITIL** processes and provides a **baseline integration** with IT Service Management (**ITSM**) tools such as the ServiceNow platform.